Conversations and Commentaries on Europe: Video Resources

 Zsuzsanna Szelényi, Founding Director: CEU Democracy Institute Leadership Academy

-Ms. Szelényi is a former politician from Hungary, foreign policy specialist, author and Founding Director at the CEU Democracy Institute Leadership Academy.
+Ms. Szelényi is a former politician from Hungary, foreign policy specialist, author, and founding director at the CEU Democracy Institute Leadership Academy.
 She is conducting research about how autocratic politics is influencing and shaping the future of the European Union.
 In the framework of the Democracy Institute Leadership Academy her team develops curriculum supporting pro-democracy activists in Central and Eastern Europe.
+Her book 'Tainted Democracy, Viktor Orbán and the Subversion of Hungary' was listed among the best books in 2023 by Foreign Affairs.

 “Mis/disinformation Security: Protecting EU Values and Democracies”